-Static analysis is a practice of automatically checking compliance with well-known coding guidelines (i.e. MISRA, CERT, AUTOSAR, JSF) and detecting potential bugs such as null pointer dereferencing, division by zero, and buffer overflows.
-Modern static analysis tools also complement the traditional code review practice by reducing the manual effort by at least 30%.
+Static analysis is a practice of automatically checking compliance with well-known coding guidelines (MISRA, CERT, AUTOSAR, JSF) and detecting potential bugs such as null pointer dereferencing, division by zero, and buffer overflows.
+Modern static analysis tools also complement the traditional code review practice by reducing manual effort by at least 30%.

-In most cases, the first run of a static analysis tool against your current code will show thousands of errors (we’ve encountered even 20,000+ on the first run), which can of course be incredibly overwhelming, as it seems like it would take years to fix all of them.
-So here are some tips from our experts to cope with the problem.
+In most cases, the first run of a static analysis tool against your current code will show thousands of errors.
+Some medical device development teams have encountered even 20,000+ on the first run.
+This can be incredibly overwhelming.
+It seems like it would take years to fix all of them.
+Here are some expert tips to cope with the problem.

-Disciplined development teams usually compile with –Wall and –Werror (in GCC), or /Wall /WX (in Visual Studio), or using similar options in other compilers.
+Disciplined development teams usually compile with –Wall and –Werror (in GCC), or /Wall /WX (in Visual Studio) or using similar options in other compilers.
 Fixing compiler warnings is an easy and inexpensive way to prepare for static analysis execution.
-We have seen that reviewing the output of your compiler in a “paranoid” mode can reduce the overall volume of static analysis violations.
+Reviewing the output of your compiler in a “paranoid” mode can reduce the overall volume of static analysis violations.

-While having fixed all compiler warning is a good thing, there are many projects where using just a compiler will not be enough and even acceptable option for compliance reasons.
+While having fixed all compiler warnings is a good thing, there are many projects where using just a compiler will not be enough and isn’t an acceptable option for compliance reasons.